AsheleyAudrey/event-registration-system/README.md

 #### 💡 Our Solution

-EventHub provides a web-based system where the frontend communicateswith a FastAPI backend, while registration and event information isstored in Amazon DynamoDB.
+EventHub provides a web-based system where the frontend communicates with a FastAPI backend, while registration and event information is stored in Amazon DynamoDB.

 #### 🏗️ Architecture